Draft Beer Vs Bottled Beer... Which is Best?

 Which is Better?

-Draft beer pours from a keg, while bottled beer is sealed in a container and then transported to the venue.
+Draft beer pours from a keg, while canned or bottled beer is sealed in a container and then transported to the venue.
 There are pros and cons to both types of beer.
-Here's a breakdown:
+Here’s a breakdown:

-Pros of Draft Beer:
+Pros of Draught Beer:

-- Taste: Draft beer often tastes fresher than bottled beer, because it doesn't have time to sit on the shelf.
+- Taste: Draft beer often tastes fresher than bottled beer, because it doesn’t have time to sit on the shelf.
+Proper serving and storage techniques are crucial in preserving a draft beer’s flavor, ensuring it remains fresh and appealing.

 - Cost: Draft beers are usually cheaper than their bottled counterparts.